DSpace/vagrant-dspace/README.md

 How it Works
 ------------

+'vagrant-dspace' does all of the following for you:

 * Spins up an Ubuntu 12.04 VM using Vagrant
-* Install some of the basic prerequisites for DSpace Development (namely: Git, Java, Maven)
+* Installs some of the basic prerequisites for DSpace Development (namely: Git, Java, Maven)
-* Clone DSpace source from GitHub to `~/dspace-src/` (under the default 'vagrant' user account)
+* Clones DSpace source from GitHub to `~/dspace-src/` (under the default 'vagrant' user account)
-* Install/Configure PostgreSQL
+* Installs/Configures PostgreSQL
    * We install [puppetlabs/postgresql](http://forge.puppetlabs.com/puppetlabs/postgresql) (via [librarian-puppet](http://librarian-puppet.com/)),
      and then use that Puppet module to setup PostgreSQL
 * Installs Tomcat to `~/tomcat/` (under the default 'vagrant' user account)